deddybrama11/deddybrama11/README.md

 - Junior Mobile Developer
 - Experience in Web Development
 - Dota2, Valorant, Genshin Impact and other Online Game
-- Currently in learning Kotlin!
+- Currently in learning Kotlin and React Native!
 ---

 ### Languages: